ammarhaider16/7-chat/README.md

 - **Simultaneous Response Display**: Answers are displayed only when both users have responded to each question.
 - **Friendship Option**: At the end of the session, users can decide to share their emails to become friends.
 - **Future Enhancements**: Plans to add in-app chat functionality and more sophisticated user management features.

-## Demo
-The application is deployed and can be accessed at [7Chat](http://7-chat-frontend-env.eba-tyhhxjsz.us-east-2.elasticbeanstalk.com/).
-Check out a video demonstration of 7Chat on [YouTube](https://www.youtube.com/watch?v=OEDIiK80tI8).

 ## Technologies Used